Apply for a UK Work Visa

 You can apply for a Sportsperson visa if all the following apply:

-• your sport’s governing body is recognised in order to endorse your application
+• Your sport’s governing body is empowered to endorse your application

 Am I eligible for a Minister of Religion visa?